kwstat/nipals/README.md

 Repository: https://github.com/kwstat/nipals

-The `nipals` package provides two functions to perform Principal Components Analysis of a matrix.
-(1) The `nipals` function uses Non-linear Iterative Partial Least Squares.
-(2) The `empca` function uses EM PCA.
+The `nipals` package provides two functions to perform Principal Components Analysis of a matrix:
+1. The `nipals` function uses Non-linear Iterative Partial Least Squares.
+2. The `empca` function uses EM PCA.

 NIPALS has been implemented several times in R packages.
 EMPCA has previously appeared in python, but is available in R here for the first time.
 This package strives to have the best (fast and accurate) R implementations.